-Under a new law passed during the budget negotiations and during the height of New York's COVID pandemic, lawmakers rushed through a bill to require political parties to receive 2% of the vote — or 130,000 votes— whichever is greater, in the presidential or gubernatorial election, in order to maintain ballot status in New York.
+Under a law passed during the 2021 budget negotiations and during the height of New York's COVID pandemic, lawmakers rushed through a bill to require political parties to receive 2% of the vote — or 130,000 votes— whichever is greater, in the presidential or gubernatorial election, in order to maintain ballot status in New York.
 The IPNY did not meet this greater threshold.
 The Green Party and the Libertarian Party also failed to meet the higher threshold.
 The SAM Party did not choose to run a candidate for President in 2020.
 Candidates must now circulate independent nominating petitions to get on the ballot.

 MINOR PARTIES, COST, AND SEVERABILITY

 The most controversial provisions in the new law have been about minor party ballot access.
 Under the state law that prevailed through 2019, minor parties maintained a position on the state ballot if their candidates received at least 50,000 votes in the previous gubernatorial election.
 New York is also one of only four states that allow “fusion” voting – a practice that allows a candidate’s name to appear on more than one party’s ballot line and adds the votes on all lines together for the final vote tally.
 With fusion voting, the 50,000 votes to qualify for ballot access may be earned with votes on the minor party’s line for a major party’s cross-endorsed candidate.
 In addition, an independent group that has not earned automatic access may petition its way onto the ballot by gathering 15,000 valid signatures, including at least 100 from each of the state’s congressional districts.